msuarz/msuarz.github.com/about/resume.md

 `2004-2008`	[Alienware:](http://www.alienware.com) Started supporting internal tools.
 Became a key player adapting Agile ideas while delivering successful apps to customers.

-*	Refactored the PC provisioning process reducing the installation time by 25 percent..
+*	Optimized the PC provisioning process reducing the installation time by 25 percent..
 *	Helped founding a new breadth of WPF apps that were used by Dell.
 *	Reengineered a legacy C++ account manager system into C# in four months.
 *	Lead the team to deliver simultaneously WinForm and ASP.NET clients.